Christie associates to be sentenced for New Jersey bridge scandal

-Two former associates of New Jersey Governor Chris Christie are scheduled to be sentenced on Wednesday for their roles in the “Bridgegate” lane closure scandal that eventually torpedoed the Republican’s White House ambitions.
+Two former associates of New Jersey Governor Chris Christie were scheduled to be sentenced on Wednesday for their roles in the “Bridgegate” lane closure scandal that played a part in torpedoing the Republican’s White House ambitions.

 Prosecutors said the resulting traffic gridlock was intended to punish a local mayor for refusing to back Christie’s re-election bid, as the governor’s aides tried to burnish his bipartisan credentials in advance of his run for president.

-Christie, who was not charged, has denied any involvement.
-But the scandal’s lasting fallout dampened enthusiasm for Christie when he sought the Republican nomination for president in 2016 and later helped cost him a position in President Donald Trump’s administration.
+Christie has denied any involvement and was not charged.
+But the scandal’s lasting fallout dampened enthusiasm for Christie as he sought the Republican nomination for president in 2016 and later helped cost him a job in President Donald Trump’s administration.

-Federal prosecutors have asked U.S. District Judge Susan Wigenton in Newark to sentence Kelly and Baroni to about three years in prison, saying in court papers that a stiff punishment is needed to reflect the seriousness of government corruption.
+Federal prosecutors have asked U.S. District Judge Susan Wigenton in Newark to sentence Kelly and Baroni to about three years in prison, saying in court papers a stiff punishment was needed to reflect the seriousness of government corruption.

-Lawyers for the defendants, meanwhile, have asked for probation or community service instead.
+Lawyers for the defendants, meanwhile, have asked for probation or community service.

 In court filings seeking a light sentence, Kelly’s lawyers noted she did not profit from the plot and that she is a single mother of four.
 Baroni’s lawyers, meanwhile, emphasized his “exemplary life of public service, generosity and charity.”